Abson-dev/plan/bugs.md

 3. Respond to comments using the Github site, not by replying to email from Github.
-The problem with mail is that many people have it set up to include previous discussion (which is a useless distraction on the Github issue page) or to include contact information that is likely best left private.
+The problem with mail is that many people have it set up to include previous discussion (which is a useless distraction on the Github issue page) or to include contact information that ought to private.

 4. Provide sample code so that the developer can spend time addressing your issue, not trying to reproduce it.
 Use the <a